Sample independent contractor agreement PDF

 The framework provided above can be used with a few tweaks:

-• Section 5 will need to be amended to take international copyright laws into account
+• Section 5 may need to be amended depending on applicable laws to take international copyright laws into account.

 Do I need an independent contractor agreement?